firebolt-db/godocs/docs/Overview/pricing-and-billing.md

 | Low (Sev4)    | General inquiries or documentation questions | Response within 48 business hours | Response within 24 business hours |

-**Premium support features**
+**Entreprise edition support features**
-Premium customers receive additional support benefits beyond response time commitments:
+Entreprise edition customers receive additional support benefits beyond response time commitments:
-* **Proactive monitoring**: Alerts for issues and potential optimizations available to Premium customers
+* **Proactive monitoring**: Alerts for issues and potential optimizations available to Enterprise edition customers
 * **Enhanced support channels**: All customers can access support via email and the in-app form.
-Premium customers also have access to Slack, with in-app chat under consideration for the future.
+Enterprise edition customers also have access to Slack, with in-app chat under consideration for the future.
-* **Dedicated support engineer**: Premium customers are assigned a designated support engineer who has a deep understanding of their use and care for personalized support.
+* **Dedicated support engineer**: Enterprise edition customers are assigned a designated support engineer who has a deep understanding of their use and care for personalized support.
 Standard customers receive assistance from the general support pool.
-* **Critical event management (Upcoming feature)**: Premium customers will have the option to pay for dedicated support engineers during specific timeframes, such as major product launches or key business events.
+* **Critical event management (Upcoming feature)**: Enterprise edition customers will have the option to pay for dedicated support engineers during specific timeframes, such as major product launches or key business events.

-Contact [support@firebolt.io](mailto:support@firebolt.io) to learn more about Premium Support offerings.
+Contact [support@firebolt.io](mailto:support@firebolt.io) to learn more about Enterprise edition support offerings.

 ## Billing setup and monitoring